DavidYQY/Make-trading-great-again-/docs/regression.md

 <center>Figure 5: Residuals vs Fitted for Random Forest</center>
 <br>

 Pretty disappointing - the best model gives us essentially no predictive power in the test set.
 Looks like predicting the actual *return* (as opposed to *direction*) is next-order difficult!
-We will discuss possible  improvements in our final conclusion section.
+We will discuss possible improvements in our conclusion section.

+## Conclusion
+In our mini adventure into the prediction of actual *returns* of the S&P500 Index post Trump's tweets, if we treat the Linear Regression as baseline, Lasso regression and Random Forest indeed outperformed.
+However, there is zero practical use of the model, since it has 0 $R^2$ value in the test set.